 Older children can do the following activities –

-- Talk through an approach to solving a difficult problem with someone else before beginning.
+- Discuss an approach to a difficult problem with someone else before you start.

-- Make an effort to ask good questions when learning about a new idea.
-This can help increase your comprehension.
+- Try to ask good questions as you are learning about some new idea.
+This can raise your understanding of that idea.

 - Turn off the television.
-To find out how this and other strategies can encourage creativity and innovation, check out this article.
+See how this, and other activities, fosters creativity and innovation in this article.

 In summary, engaging in activities encouraging critical thinking and analysis can enhance an individual’s complex reasoning skills.
 By stimulating the thought process, individuals can develop a deeper understanding of complex issues and make informed decisions.